Visitor restrictions currently in place

 The visitor policy includes:

-- Scan the QR code on the health screening posters as you enter the health facility
+- scan the QR code on the health screening posters as you enter our health facility

-- Fill in a form at the screening desk.
+- fill in a form at the screening desk on site.

 Why are we screening at entrances?

 To keep people safe from COVID-19.
 This process also allows for a coordinated and uniform approach across the Territory and is in line with the tightening of visitor restrictions as of Monday 13 July 2020.